Request Request an Appointment Call Call Us Map View Map

 Emergency Dentist — Hoover, AL

-Don’t Wait to Get Your
+Don’t Wait to Get Your Dental Emergency Handled Today!

 When a dental emergency strikes, the last thing you should do is put off seeing a dentist.
 Whether it’s a bad toothache caused by an oral infection or a broken or knocked-out tooth caused by physical injury, we can get you out of discomfort.
 Without treatment, your tooth will only worsen in condition, so don’t hesitate to give Dr. Moulton a call and schedule a same-day appointment for emergency dentistry in Hoover, AL!
 We’ll do everything we can to save your tooth and protect your oral health.

-• Special Offers Available on Emergency Visits
+• Special Offers Available on Emergency Dental Visits

-• Same-Day Appointments Available for Emergencies
+• Same-Day Appointments Available for Dental Emergencies

-• Relaxing Sedation Options for Maximum Comfort
+• Relaxing Sedation Dentistry Options for Maximum Comfort

 • Step 1: Call us as soon as you can.
 When a dental emergency occurs, the first thing you should do is stay calm and give our dental office a call.
-This gives you the opportunity to schedule an appointment with our dental office (ideally for the same day) and get helpful advice from our team.
+This gives you the opportunity to schedule an appointment with our office (ideally for the same day) and get helpful advice from our dental team.

 • Step 2: See your Hoover emergency dentist.
 When you arrive, Dr. Moulton will see you right away for an exam.
 While evaluating the extent and source of your emergency, he’ll also provide pain relief as necessary.
 Afterwards, he’ll review his findings with you and fully explain your treatment options.
 Together, you’ll create a custom treatment plan.